anandbosedev/android-ci-demo/ReadMe.md

 [A short video here](test_app.webm)

-We have written 3 basic instrumented tests to check if:
+I have written 3 basic instrumented tests to check if:
 1. The initial state is 0, just after the fresh start
 2. The value is 1 after pressing "Increment" button, just after the fresh start
 3. The value is -1 after pressing the "Decrement" button, just after the fresh start